Mario Bava's Biography & Filmography

-Mario Bava was born on July 31, 1914 in San Remo, Italy.
-His birth occurred only one day after Germany declared war on France and Russia after the assassination of the Archduke Franz Ferdinand of Austria; thus, beginning World War I. His father, Eugenio Bava, was a cinematographer and technician during for silent films.
-Mario originally studied to be a painter; but, the lure of the film industry was very magnetic.
-He began his career during the 1930s and assisted his father much like his son would later do for him.
+Mario Bava was born on July 31, 1914 in Sanremo, Italy.
+His birth occurred only one day after Germany declared war on France and Russia after the assassination of the Archduke Franz Ferdinand of Austria, that is, one day after the beginning of World War I. His father, Eugenio Bava, was a cinematographer and technician for silent films.
+Mario originally studied to be a painter, but the lure of the film industry was very magnetic.
+He began his career during the 1930s and assisted his father much like his son would later do with him.

 Throughout the next two decades, Mario would come to work as a cinematographer/special effects technician for over 70 films on his own.
 Some of these films included:

 - Il Leone di Damasco (The Lion of Damascus) 1942

 - La Nave Bianca (The White Ship) 1942

 - Il Barbiere di Siviglia (The Barber of Seville) 1946

 - Mio Figlio Nerone (Nero's Big Weekend) 1956

 His big break came in 1956 during the filming of I Vampiri (The Vampires), which is the first Italian horror film with sound.
 Riccardo Freda was the original director and is credited as such however, he had a parting of the ways with the film's producers.
 As a result, Mario was asked to step in to complete the film: this was his first turn as a director.
 He obviously enjoyed it.

 The first of the horror movies in Italy: I vampiri

 In 1960 Mario released La Maschera del Demonio (Black Sunday).
 This film, which is considered by many to be Bava's masterpiece, was based on a story called "Vij" by Russian writer Nikolai Gogol.